 Truth And Reconciliation

 Viking Projects Ltd. is committed to being an active participant in Truth and Reconciliation.
-We support our Indigenous Brothers, Sisters and Two-Spirited People as they raise their voices to make sure history does not repeat itself.
-As we continue to work with First Nations and Indigenous Communities across Western Canada, we want to build lasting relationships and friendships.
-Canada is on the verge of an important change, one that has been a longtime coming.
-A change that involves teamwork, understanding, communication and actively seeking out the opportunities to listen and learn.
+We support our Indigenous Brothers, Sisters and Two-Spirited People as they raise their voices to ensure history does not repeat itself.
+As we continue to work with First Nations and Indigenous communities across Western Canada, we want to build lasting relationships and friendships.
+Canada is on the verge of an important change, one that has been a long time coming.
+A change that involves teamwork, understanding, communication, and actively seeking out the opportunities to listen and learn.
 Now is not the time to turn a blind eye but instead listen so that we can see what has been hidden for so long.
-We will lead by example, using our voices in unity to support the need for Truth and Reconciliation not as bystander's but as allies.
+We will lead by example, using our voices in unity to support the need for Truth and Reconciliation not as bystanders but as allies.

 Response to Residential School, Kamloops - First Nation Capacity Fund